dmfay/massive-js/README.md

 #### Query Options

-Some functions take options objects which alter query behavior.
+The finder functions -- `find`, `findOne`, `findDoc`, `search`, and `searchDoc` -- allow usage of an options object as the second argument.
 Like the criteria object, this is an ordinary JavaScript map; however, the field names are fixed.
 Any field may be omitted if not needed.

 ```javascript
 {